 Job interview types

-Before we start, don't forget to download our detailed guide for conducting job interviews!
+Before we start, don't forget to download our detailed Guide for Conducting Job Interviews and The Ultimate Candidate Interview & Employee Onboarding Checklist!

 A job interview is a formal meeting in which an applicant is asked questions to determine their suitability for a particular job.